DeeMcCart/CI_PP1_ArklowTrails/README.md

 ## User Goals/ User Stories
 ### Site owner Goals
 * As site owner I want to list five (or more) key walks inthe Arklow area
-* As site owner I want to categorize walks to allow users to choose the most appropriate
+* As site owner I want to categorize walks to allow users to choose the most appropriate for their needs
 * As site owner I want to provide a google maps link to the location of each of the walks
 * As site owner I want to provide an attractive gallery of images which encourage outdoor pursuits in this locality
 * As site owner I want to raise awareness of local sightseeing items